ant-media/ant-media-documentation/docs/guides/publish-live-stream/playlist/managing-playlist-programmatically.md

 sidebar_position: 3
 ---

 In the previous sections, we learnt how to create and manage the playlists via the management panel/dashboard.
-The playlist can also be managed efficiently programmatically with the help of the Ant Media Server REST APIs.
+The playlist can also be managed programmatically with the help of the Ant Media Server REST APIs.

 ## Make Ant Media Server Respond to REST API calls